 Some content on our sites is available in the UK but not internationally; notably, certain rights restricted video.
 In order to ensure that people in the UK do not see advertising we have to use GeoIP.

 Without it, we don't know where ads should be visible and where they shouldn't.
 The same applies to video and other rights restricted content.
 Generally, GeoIP to determine country is reliable, but there are some occasions where it doesn't work properly and these we have to address case by case with our GeoIP provider.

 All articles are still available wherever you are in the world, but some of the key pages, such as the News homepage, show a more internationally focused range of headlines.

-International users who wish to see local news can enter the postcode in the box on the UK News page to add regional headlines and weather to their UK news page.
+International users who wish to see local UK news can enter a postcode in the Local News tab of the UK News page to add regional headlines and weather to their UK News page.
 This page will remember the preference you set, or you can change the postcode selection to see updates from different parts of the country.